USSLab/WIGHT/README.md

 * How to inject controlled ghost touches?

 # Demo Videos
-The full demo videos can be found at WIGHT Demo Link
 * Controlling devices: Pick up an eavesdropping phone call

 * Misdirecting options: Change user's original touch operation and open an unintended website